Buddleja davidii Cultivars and Hybrids

 E-mail: buddlejagarden@gmail.com

 Text only at this stage.
 Images of many of these can be found on the My Cultivars Page.
 Where I know the origin of the plant, this is indicated.
 Most hybrids of Buddleja davidii are included.
+Many of these cultivars are no longer propagated even where a patent has been granted; this is especially the case with many of the new diminutive plants, which have frequently failed to live up to expectations.

 Acknowledgments to the RHS Buddleja Euro-Trial Report 2010, the book 'Buddlejas' by David Stuart, Peter Moore at Longstock and to Andrew Bullock at the Lavender Garden.